Mike McCarthy: 2011–2017

 The Packers defeated the Dallas Cowboys in the Divisional Round of the playoffs, but in the NFC Championship Game against the Seattle Seahawks, the Packers collapsed.
-Despite holding a 16–0 lead at halftime and a 19–7 lead in the final minutes of the fourth quarter, going on to lose the game 22–28 in overtime.
+Despite holding a 16–0 lead at halftime and a 19–7 lead in the final minutes of the fourth quarter, the Packers went on to lose the 28–22 in overtime.
 McCarthy was criticized after making several questionable play calls during this loss.
-At the start of the game, he went for two field goals at the 1 yard line, and was criticized for "not going for it".
+At the start of the game, he went for two field goals at the one-yard line, and was criticized for "not going for it".
 During the last five minutes of the game, McCarthy called three run plays to Eddie Lacy with 3:52 minutes left, and the Packers punted on fourth down; critics slammed McCarthy for "not giving Aaron Rodgers a chance" to win the game.
 A day after the loss, McCarthy stated that he is "not questioning his play-calling", as well as stating that he "came to run the ball".
 Others defended McCarthy; in March 2015, at the annual owners' meetings, Bill Belichick stated that McCarthy is "one of the best coaches I've ever gone up against."
-Notwithstanding his rejection of the criticism of his heavily run-dependent strategy McCarthy relinquished play calling duties to long-time assistant Tom Clements in February 2015.
+McCarthy relinquished play calling duties to long-time assistant Tom Clements in February 2015.

 While the Packers made the playoffs for the seventh consecutive time after the 2015 season, the team struggled with a weak running game.
 In December, McCarthy once again took over play calling responsibilities.
 After he did so, the Packers recorded a 28–7 victory over the Dallas Cowboys, running the ball for 230 yards.

 The 2016 season made McCarthy the fourth head coach in the history of the NFL to take his team to eight-plus consecutive playoff appearances.
-In the postseason, the Packers won the wild card game against the New York Giants (38–13) and then the NFC Divisional Playoff against the Dallas Cowboys (34–31) before losing on the road to the Atlanta Falcons in the NFC Championship Game (44–21).
+In the postseason, the Packers won in the Wild Card Round against the New York Giants (38–13) and then in the Divisional Round against the Dallas Cowboys (34–31) before losing on the road to the Atlanta Falcons in the NFC Championship Game (44–21).